NiiightmareXD/windows-capture/README.md

 }

 fn main() {
-    // Gets the primary monitor, refer to the docs for other capture items. let primary_monitor = Monitor::primary().expect("There is no primary monitor");
+    // Opens a dialog to pick a window or screen to capture; refer to the docs for other capture items. let item = GraphicsCapturePicker::pick_item().expect("Failed to pick item");

+    // If the user canceled the selection, exit. let Some(item) = item else {
+        println!("No item selected");
+        return;
+    };

+    // Get the size of the item to pass to the settings. let size = item.size().expect("Failed to get item size");

     let settings = Settings::new(
         // Item to capture
-        primary_monitor,
+        item,
         // Capture cursor settings
         CursorCaptureSettings::Default,
         // Draw border settings